qri-io/website-refresh/content/docs/dataset-components/readme.md

 ```
 <br/>

-Likewise, you can commit changes to readme using `qri save`
+Likewise, you can commit changes to readme using `qri save` and providing a `readme.md` file.

 ```markdown
 // readme.md